2002 San Francisco 49ers season: Week 9: at Oakland Raiders

 The two Bay Area teams clashed in an overtime grinder as Rich Gannon threw for 164 yards and a one-yard touchdown to Jerry Porter.
 Garcia threw for 282 yards and two scores and rushed for 46 yards, 21 of them in overtime following a missed 27-yard Jose Cortez field goal attempt at the end of regulation.
 Cortez nailed the 23-yard kick in overtime for the 23–20 49ers win.

 Week 10: vs. Kansas City Chiefs

 The Niners faced former Rams coach Dick Vermeil, whose Chiefs had scored at least 34 points five times to that point of the season; they were held to 13 points and 256 yards of offense as the Niners ground out the 17–13 win.

 Week 11: at San Diego Chargers

 At San Diego Terrell Owens caught two touchdowns, one a 76-yard bomb, but the Niners blew a 17–7 lead to the Chargers as Drew Brees' touchdown to Fred McCrary with 31 seconds to go tied the game, and former Buffalo Bill Steve Christie won it with 4:11 to go in overtime on a 40-yard field goal.
 The two teams combined for 908 yards of offense.
+Kicker Jose Cortez, who missed another game-winning field goal attempt in overtime, was cut by the 49ers.